-- A substantial bird feeding area is maintained throughout the year.
+- Maintaining a substantial bird feeding area throughout the year.

-Piles of logs are left undisturbed when freshly cut, so as to season until ready for firewood for our woodburners and also to provide habitat for a multitude of small mammals, beetles, frogs, toads, newts, hedgehogs etc.
+- Leaving piles of logs undisturbed when freshly cut, so as to season until ready for firewood for our woodburners.
+They provide habitat for a multitude of small mammals, beetles, frogs, toads, newts, hedgehogs etc.

-- We have several insect hotels to provide space for insects to hibernate
+- Building insect hotels to provide space for insects to hibernate

-- We keep and breed guinea fowl and rare breed chickens which roam freely in the garden.
-They are excellent for clearing up the slug population, and other pests!
-While these are interesting for visitors, provide eggs for the house and for sale, they also turn over the compost heaps, remove bugs and add to the enrichment by their droppings.
+- Keeping and breeding guinea fowl and rare breed chickens which roam freely in the garden.
+They are excellent for clearing up the slug population, they turn over the compost heaps, remove bugs and add to the enrichment by their droppings.
 So they are far more useful than just producing eggs for the family.

 - We have beehives so that we have plenty of honey bees to pollinate all the various plants in the garden and beyond.

-- We keep white doves to entertain our visitors.
-They breed prolifically and provide premium feeding for a family of sparrow-hawks (a protected species) in an adjacent wood!
+- Our white doves breed prolifically and provide premium feeding for a family of sparrow-hawks (a protected species) in an adjacent wood

 - A traditional wild flower meadow is maintained to support a profusion of butterflies, moths and British native plants.
 This is cut and left to ensure all seed drops.